addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

-To shim Underscore but still use a custom path.
+to shim Underscore but still use a custom path.

 ### Require.js and Backbone Examples

 Now that we've taken a look at how to define AMD modules, let's review how to go about wrapping components like views and collections so that they can also be easily loaded as dependencies for any parts of your application that require them.
 At its simplest, a Backbone model may just require Backbone and Underscore.js.
 These are dependencies, so we can define those when defining the new modules.
 Note that the following examples presume you have configured RequireJS to shim Backbone and Underscore, as discussed previously.

-#### Wrapping modules, views and other components with AMD
+#### Wrapping models, views, and other components with AMD

 For example, here is how a model is defined.